African Diaspora Studies in New Orleans and Ghana

 A.B.
 Assensoh (PhD, New York University) is Professor Emeritus of History at Indiana University and Courtesy Professor at the University of Oregon.
 Prior to this, he was the Richard A. Bernstein Research Professor (Endowed Chair) at the University of Maryland.
 Dr. Assensoh's publications include African Military History and Politics, 1900-Present , African Political Leadership, and Rev. Dr. Martin Luther King, Jr., and America's Quest for Racial Integration.

 In New Orleans, you will live in Xavier University housing and have a meal plan provided through the University’s dining.
-During the Accra portion of the program, you will be placed with another student in a local host family.
+During the Accra portion of the program, you will be placed with another student in a local host family or at a GEO Center in Accra.
 Host families will provide you with breakfast and dinner, a private room with study area and light laundry.
 While visiting Kumasi and Cape Coast, students will share double rooms in hotels.
 Group meals will be provided while traveling.

-The application process is competitive and based on all of the factors in the application process, including: GPA, an academic recommendation, and two short essay questions.
-The application is open to all students from the University of Oregon, Xavier University, Praire View and A&M College, and Southern University who meet the academic standing and GPA requirements listed above.
+The application process is competitive and based on all of the factors in the application process, including GPA, a short interview, and a short essay.
+The application is open to all students who meet the academic standing and GPA requirements listed above.

 First-generation students and students who have never traveled abroad are encouraged to apply.
 Students with these backgrounds and students interested in diversity and diaspora studies will be given preference in the selection process.
 Please highlight this in your essays.
 In order to be accepted into the program, students will be required to participate in an interview conducted by faculty.